Miscegenation: United States

-According to the U.S. Census, in 2000 there were 504,119 Asian–white marriages, 287,576 black-white marriages, and 31,271 Asian–black marriages.
+According to the US census, in 2000 there were 504,119 Asian–white marriages, 287,576 black-white marriages, and 31,271 Asian–black marriages.
 The black–white marriages increased from 65,000 in 1970 to 403,000 in 2006, and 558,000 in 2010, according to Census Bureau figures.

 In the United States, rates of interracial cohabitation are significantly higher than those of marriage.
-Although only 7 percent of married African American men have Caucasian American wives, 13% of cohabitating African American men have Caucasian American partners.
-25% of married Asian American women have Caucasian spouses, but 45% of cohabitating Asian American women are with Caucasian American men.
+Although only 7 percent of married African American men have white American wives, 13% of cohabitating African American men have white American partners.
+25% of married Asian American women have white spouses, but 45% of cohabitating Asian American women are with white American men.
 Of cohabiting Asian men, slightly over 37% of Asian men have white female partners over 10% married White American women.
 Asian American women and Asian American men who live with a white partner, 40 and 27 percent, respectively (Le, 2006b).
 In 2008, of new marriages including an Asian man, 80% were to an Asian spouse and 14% to a White spouse; of new marriages involving an Asian woman, 61% were to an Asian spouse and 31% to a White spouse.
 Almost 30% of Asians and Latinos outmarry, with 86.8 and 90% of these, respectively, being to a white person.
 According to Karyn Langhorne Folan, "although the most recent census available reported that 70% of African American women are single, African American women have the greatest resistance to marrying 'out' of the race."

 One survey revealed that 19% of black men had engaged in sexual activity with white women.
 A Gallup poll on interracial dating in June 2006 found 75% of Americans approving of a white man dating a black woman, and 71% approving of a black man dating a white woman.
 Among people between the ages of 18 and 29, the poll found that 95% approved of blacks and whites dating, and about 60% said they had dated someone of a different race.
 69% of Hispanics, 52% of non-Hispanic blacks, and 45% of non-Hispanic whites said they had dated someone of another race or ethnic group.
 In 1980, just 17% of all respondents said they had dated someone from a different racial background.

-Former NAACP President Ben Jealous is the son of a white father and a biracial mother.
+Former NAACP President Ben Jealous, pictured here with his wife and daughter, is the son of a white father and a biracial mother.